kenatiod/MUT/Understanding Machine Understanding.md

 Policymakers also have a critical role to play in shaping the future of work in the age of AI.
 This may involve investing in education and training programs to prepare workers for the jobs of the future, developing social safety nets to support those who may be displaced by automation, and creating policies that promote the responsible and ethical development and deployment of AI technologies. [](https://keymakr.com/blog/ethical-considerations-in-ai-model-development/)

 While the exact trajectory of AI's impact on work remains uncertain, it is clear that the technology is already transforming the nature of jobs and the skills required to succeed in the evolving labor market.
 By proactively adapting to these changes and investing in the development of both technical and human skills, individuals, organizations, and societies can position themselves to harness the potential benefits of AI while mitigating its disruptive effects on the workforce.

+(Appendix A8 explores some of the ethical considerations around the societal impacts of AI, including its effects on employment and the need for responsible workforce transition policies.)

 ### 7.3  -- Impact on Social Interactions and Relationships